 Simple… But no one said living it out will be easy.
 Especially now.

-As a Bible teacher and speaker, Lauren Crews is excited to encourage Christians to explore and understand the Jewish roots of their faith.
-She lives in northeast Florida with her husband and two chocolate labs.
-She is mom of three fantastic young adults and recently welcomed a daughter-in-love to the Crews crew.
+As a Bible teacher and speaker, Lauren is excited to encourage Christians to explore and understand the Jewish roots of their faith.
+She lives in north-east Florida with her husband and two chocolate labs, who have them both well trained.
 She is represented by Credo Communications and working toward the publication of her books The Strength of a Woman and Jesus: The Alef and the Tav.
+The Strength of a Woman releases on Monday!
+Hurry and check out the pre-order pricing on Amazon.
 You can connect with Lauren on the web at www.laurencrews.com.